Sperm donors – the hidden heros behind many of today’s families

 Sperm donors are more important than ever before

 An increasing number of single women and lesbian couples are now using IVF to help them conceive.
-Since Victorian laws changed in 2010, allowing single women and lesbian couples to access IVF, the number of women using sperm donors has quadrupled.
-Indeed single women and lesbian couples now make up 85% of sperm donor recipients, with the remaining 15% representing heterosexual couples (2018 data courtesy of VARTA).
+Since Victorian laws changed in 2010, allowing single women and lesbian couples to access IVF, the number of women using sperm donors has markedly increased.

 These women and couples typically gain access to donor sperm by asking someone they know to donate sperm (e.g. a friend or family member) or by using an anonymous sperm donor via a registered sperm bank.
-Unfortunately, like blood banks, sperm banks often face shortages – in the 2018–19 financial year, 1172 Victorians were treated with donor sperm but this sperm came from only 424 donors (with each donor only allowed to provide sperm to up to 10 women).
+Unfortunately, like blood banks, sperm banks often face shortages.

 Long story short, if you’re thinking about donating your mighty fine swimmers, doing so sooner rather than later would make a world of difference to those currently waiting for donor sperm to conceive.